 Well, Fashion Month is over!
 February and March have been the months of street style and it’s constant critiquing over the lack of diversity.
 There have been articles in The Cut, about how “Street Style Is Killing Itself With Its Narrow Focus on Thin White Women“, or on Teen Vogue, about “Street Style Photos Exclude Plus-Size and Black People”.
 I’ve read a lot of articles and the common thread is no one can decide who is truly at fault.
 Is it designers, photographers, magazine editors, or the influencers themselves?
-Is there really fault to be handed out?
+Who is at fault?
 BS.
 Hogwash.
 Poppycock.
 Insert twenty other ways to call bullsh*t.

-I call crap on the idea that there is no fault to be dished out.
+I call crap.
+There is fault.
+Plenty of it.
 We are all complicit.
 Me, you, designers, photographers, PRS, influencers, the industry as a whole.
-Fashion is saturated with institutionalized racism, colorism, sizeism, and implicit biases.
+Institutionalized racism, colorism, sizeism, and implicit biases saturate the fashion industry.
 Each of these concepts together rears their ugly heads in the guise of a lack of diversity.

 I’m not handing down blame where I cannot take it.
 I know I have not been the best person and been a stellar example of how to be diversity inclusive, but the thing is, I realize and I’m trying to change.
 Disappearing was necessary so I could look at how the industry works (and also so I could focus on my school work #studentvibes).

 I noted that most of the people who I follow are exactly who street style photographers target: white, skinny, fashionable.
-I’ve gone through my followers and diversified, but I’ve also noted that there are people missing on my feed: non-black/non-Asian Women of Color and plus size women.
-Diversity takes time to implement and it has to be done with intention.
+A few months ago, I diversified my following.
+I also noted that there are people missing on my feed: non-black/non-Asian Women of Color and plus-size women.
+Diversity takes time to implement.
+It must be intentional.

 You might have read the first two paragraphs and said, “BUT I’M NOT A RACIST”.
 Congratulations, the first step to getting better is acceptance.
 Just kidding.
 Seriously though, you’re not a racist just because you’re complicit in the fashion industry’s diversity issue.